shamikakumar/shamikakumar/README.md

 Hey there!
-I'm Shamika Kumar, a Computer Science graduate student at USC.
+I'm Shamika Kumar, a Computer Science Engineer with a Master's degree from USC.
 I enjoy programming and building software.
 I'm looking to contribute to open source projects and improve my skillset along the way.

 Skills: